Robert W. Smart: Career

-SS Core
+In 1999, Smart created an exhibition at the Boston Cyberarts Festival, which later became a permanent interactive computer installation entitled Time within the main lobby at the Boston University Photonics Center.

 In 2007, Smart installed the corten steel public art sculpture entitled SS Core Sphere purchased by the city of Milwaukee, Wisconsin and is located on the Northwest end of downtown plaza Kilbourn Avenue Bridge.
-Randall A. Goldenin of the Mid life Crisis Crossover said: "I look at it and I see a beryllium sphere from Galaxy Quest."
-The sphere was created using repurposed end caps of propane tanks.

-Fire Station #5

-In 2009, Smart was awarded the commission to create Emitting Waves, a public art piece installed at Fire Station #5 in Evanston, Illinois.
-This sculpture of a continuous wave of water uses computer programmable LED illumination, cell-cast acrylic, glass, and stainless steel panels for the Leadership in Energy and Environmental Design (LEED) certified Fire Station.
+In 2009, Smart was commissioned to create Emitting Waves, a public art piece installed at Fire Station #5 in Evanston, Illinois.

-Minnesota: 2001-2010

-Since 2001 Smart has maintained Smart Design Studios on Nicollet Island in Minneapolis, Minnesota.
-Through the years he has continued his practice of sculptural fabrication, and lighting design work.

-La Souterraine

-In 2000, Smart was invited to the small village La Souterraine in central France to work at the Les Recontres Multicultural Arts Festival doing performance/sculpture in live cast mask making.
-He created plaster casts of sixteen volunteers’ faces and documented the process through recorded interviews and photography.
+In 2000, Smart was invited to the village La Souterraine in central France to work at the Les Recontres Multicultural Arts Festival doing performance/sculpture in live cast mask making.
 In 2001, he went to an iron casting residency at the Franconia Sculpture Park in Shafer, Minnesota.
 He worked on the plaster casts made in France and turned them into cast iron through the sand casting process.
-In 2005, the iron casts were then used as a multi-part installation, entitled “La Souterraine de Couler,” for the Skokie Northshore Sculpture Park in Skokie, Illinois.
-The cast iron faces were mounted on steel I-beams and anchored to the ground.
-The park is situated along the North Shore Channel.
-The first sculptures were built in the park in 1988 and it now has over 70 sculptures.
 This is an ongoing work that Smart has maintained since 2005.

-Core Sphere

-In 2001, Smart traveled from Minnesota to Topeka, Kansas to do an installation entitled “Core Sphere” for the Washburn University's Outdoor Sculpture Exhibition.

-In 2002, Smart went to Suffolk, England to do a residency for the US/UK International Iron Symposium in Suffolk.
-He worked with foundry casting of mixed metals.
-In the same year he went to the Darkened World Exhibition at the Britten-Pears Library, during the Aldeburgh Festival, in Aldeburgh, England to show cast iron and bronze fusion exploring responses to war.

-Orphan Musicians

-In 2004, Smart was at Fort Collins, Colorado to exhibit 12-foot outdoor recycled steel installations, named Orphan Musicians, at Colorado State University.